Watch: This was as good as winning a Test match, says India captain Ajinkya Rahane after Sydney draw

 “And Vihari was batting really well.
 The last few Test matches, unfortunately he hasn’t been able to get those big scores,” Rahane added.

 “But today, that knock was really special.
-To show that motivation, to show that hunger, to hang in there for your team was really good and that’s what we want from each and every individual – to show that character on the field.”
+To show that motivation, to show that hunger, to hang in there for your team was really good and that’s what we want from each and every individual – to show that character on the field.

+“Credit to Vihari, Ashwin, Pant, (Cheteshwar) Pujara, the way they batted.
+Rohit (Sharma) at the start.
+Everyone chipped in but credit to those two guys in the end.”

+Pant, who has received criticism in the past few months, came good on Monday with his exhilarating 97-run knock and the skipper couldn’t have been happier for him.